Meeting with representatives with United Nations Treaty bodies

 Chamber News

-In the case of Tožičková v. the Czech Republic the Court held that there had been a violation of the right to freedom of expression.
+In the case of Ottlakán v.
+Hungary the Court held that there had been a violation of the right to an effective remedy read in conjunction with the right to prohibition of inhuman or degrading treatment.

-In the case of J.B. v.
-Greece the Court held that there had been no violation of the right to an effective remedy in conjunction with the prohibition of inhuman or degrading treatment.
+In the case of Iskrenović v.
+Serbia the Court held that there had been a violation of the right to a fair trial / right to obtain attendance and examination of witnesses.

 - Press release

-- Press release (in Greek)
+- Press release (in Serbian)

 Grand Chamber News